mateuszpaulus/angular-learn/how-to-use-page-routing-app/README.md

-# IntroductionToAngularApp
+# HowToUsePageRoutingApp

-### This part of the repository provides an introduction to basic concept of Angular and includes code examples
+### This part of the repository provides an introduction to basic concept of routing in Angular

 ___